-St. Augustine Beach is a decidedly white-collar city, with fully 91.06% of the workforce employed in white-collar jobs, well above the national average.
-Overall, St. Augustine Beach is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in St. Augustine Beach who work in sales jobs (18.03%), management occupations (16.76%), and food service (12.59%).
+St. Augustine Beach is a decidedly white-collar city, with fully 88.44% of the workforce employed in white-collar jobs, well above the national average.
+Overall, St. Augustine Beach is a city of professionals, managers, and service providers.
+There are especially a lot of people living in St. Augustine Beach who work in food service (14.50%), management occupations (13.64%), and sales jobs (12.63%).

-Telecommuters are a relatively large percentage of the workforce: 12.84% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in St. Augustine Beach telecommute to their jobs.
+Overall, about 9.84% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 St. Augustine Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 As is often the case in a small city, St. Augustine Beach doesn't have a public transportation system that people use for their commute.

 The people who call St. Augustine Beach home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of St. Augustine Beach residents report their race to be White, followed by Asian.
-Important ancestries of people in St. Augustine Beach include Irish, English, Italian, and Polish.
+The greatest number of St. Augustine Beach residents report their race to be White.
+Important ancestries of people in St. Augustine Beach include German, Irish, English, Italian, and European.

 The most common language spoken in St. Augustine Beach is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Italian and Spanish.